 "I understand that you're going through your own thing, but taking off in the middle of the night and not giving any sign of life for hours, refusing to answer your phone, is not okay.
 You're not the only one worrying, here, Peter, so if you could let me know you're still alive, I'd appreciate it."

 She's right, of course.
 Letting her worry about him is not only hypocritical of him, it's also plainly cruel and unnecessary.
 His shame about what he has done –not only in the past twelve hours but in the past two months as well, makes it incredibly hard for him not to stay away, but he knows he cannot keep on hiding, cannot simply run away from this.
 His running days are long gone, and they both know it.
-He starts walking back home, but he's still too coward to actually call her, ending up sending her a pitiful 'on my way now' message, to which she doesn't answer.
+He starts walking back home, but he's still too much of a coward to actually call her, ending up sending her a pitiful 'on my way now' message, to which she doesn't answer.

-He had assumed she would be working –it's the middle of the afternoon, and had counted on it to maybe take a shower and try to turn himself back into a fairly decent human being before she got home, so he could tell her what he had decided during his –drunken- soul searching walks.
+He had assumed she would be working –it's the middle of the afternoon, and had counted on it to maybe take a shower and try to turn himself back into a fairly decent human being before she got home, so he could tell her about what he decided during one of his –drunken- soul searching walks.
 But when he reaches her place, she's already there.
 Judging by her outfit, she hasn't gone to work at all.

 She's sitting in the living room, among the wreck he's made last night, now obviously trying to clean up and put everything back in the boxes.
-He stops a few feet away from her, standing there awkwardly, as she raises her eyes to look at him.
+He stops a few feet away from her, standing there awkwardly, until she raises her eyes to look at him.

 She is unsurprisingly livid.

-"You should have called," she says unhappily.
+"You should have called," she says, sternly.

 He chooses to ignore her remark, taking her in instead.
 She has gotten dressed, but not in her usual outfit, and her disheveled hair alone is an obvious sign that she has chosen to stay away from people today.

-"I had something else to do," she replies, dropping the CDs she had been organizing into a box, but he knows, he knows she's lying, his eyes now fixed on the dark bruise on her face, and the healing cut on her lip.
+"I had something else to do," she replies, dropping the CDs she had been organizing into a box, but he knows.
+He knows she's lying, his eyes now fixed on the dark bruise on her face, and the healing cut on her lip.

 She's lying.
 She has obviously chosen to stay home so she wouldn't have to explain to her coworkers who had punched her in the face.